AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

     docker pull avsystem/svetovid-with-otbr
 ```

-## Environmental variables
+## Shell variables

-To make it easier to run the docker container, we will set a bunch of environmental variables.
+To make it easier to run the docker container, we will set a bunch of shell variables (note that the variables in the below manner are set for current shell session only, which means that when a new session is opened, the previous variables will not be restored).

 At first let's check the RCP path:
 ```